$\mathcal{L}_1$Quad: $\mathcal{L}_1$ Adaptive Augmentation of Geometric Control for Agile Quadrotors with Performance Guarantees: Experimental results

 \subsection{Mixed propellers}

-In this experiment, we apply four different propellers on the quadrotor (inspired by the experiment in \cite{saviolo2022active}).
+In this experiment, we apply four different propellers on the quadrotor (inspired by the experiment in \cite{saviolo2023active}).
 Figure~\ref{fig:mixed prop illustration} shows the propeller configuration.
 Since each propeller has its own thrust coefficient, the mixed propellers lead to unbalanced scaling of thrust from each propeller.
-We command the quadrotor to hover, and the tracking performance is shown in Figure~\ref{fig:mixed prop tracking}.
+We command the quadrotor to hover, and the tracking performance is shown in Fig~\ref{fig:mixed prop tracking}.
 We start with $\mathcal{L}_1$ on.
-When the $\mathcal{L}_1$ is turned off at 5 s, the tracking performance deteriorates instantly, and the quadrotor turns into divergent oscillation as time goes on (growing wave packets on all three $x$-, $y$-, and $z$-axis are clear).
-We switch $\mathcal{L}_1$ back on at 26 s, and the $\mathcal{L}_1$ adaptive control resumes the stable hover with fast transient and small tracking error just like at the beginning of the experiment.
+When the $\mathcal{L}_1$ is turned off at 5 s, the tracking performance deteriorates instantly, and the quadrotor starts to oscillate with increasing magnitude.
+We switch $\mathcal{L}_1$ back on at 26 s, and the $\mathcal{L}_1$Quad stabilizes the quadrotor with fast transient and small tracking error.